RejaurRahman/roots-restaurant/README.md

 ## Tasks to do

-1. Footer Links set active class dynamically
-2. Product Homepage Slider
+1. Product Homepage Slider
-3. Category List - Slider on mobile
+2. Category List - Slider on mobile
-4. Header dropdown animation
+3. Header dropdown animation
-5. Dropdown active with Shop
+4. Dropdown active with Shop

 ## Node Version